Union Oyster House

-Union Oyster House, open to diners since 1826, is amongst the oldest operating restaurants in the United States, and the oldest known that has been continuously operating since being opened.
-The building was listed as a National Historic Landmark on May 27, 2003.
+Union Oyster House is a restaurant at 41–43 Union Street in Downtown Boston, Massachusetts.
+Open to diners since 1826, it is among the oldest operating restaurants in the United States and the oldest known to have been continuously operating.
+The building, which is part of the Blackstone Block Historic District, was listed as a National Historic Landmark in 2003.

 History

-The building itself was built prior to 1714, most likely in 1704.
-Before it became a restaurant, Hopestill Capen's dress goods business occupied the property.
-In 1771 printer Isaiah Thomas published his newspaper, The Massachusetts Spy, from the second floor.
+The building itself was built around 1716.
+In 1742, before it became a restaurant, Hopestill Capen's dress goods business, At the Sign of the Cornfields, occupied the property.
+In 1771, printer Isaiah Thomas published his newspaper, the Massachusetts Spy, on the second floor.
 The restaurant originally opened as the Atwood & Bacon Oyster House on August 3, 1826.

-The Union Oyster House has had a number of famous people in history as diners, including the Kennedy family and Daniel Webster.
+The Union Oyster House has had several famous people in history as regular diners, including the Kennedy family, John F. Kerry, and Daniel Webster.
 Webster was known for regularly consuming at least six plates of oysters.
-Perhaps most surprisingly, in 1796 Louis Philippe, King of the French from 1830 to 1848, lived in exile on the second floor.
+In 1796, Louis Philippe was living in exile on the second floor.
 He earned his living by teaching French to young women.
-Labor economist and president of Haverford College John Royston Coleman worked here incognito as a "salad-and-sandwich man" for a time in the 1970s and documented the experience in his book The Blue Collar Journal.
+Labor economist and Haverford College president John Royston Coleman worked here incognito as a "salad-and-sandwich man" for a time in the 1970s and documented the experience in his book The Blue Collar Journal.

-The menu is traditional New England fare, including seafoods such as oysters, clams, and lobsters, as well as poultry, baked beans, steak and chops.